DataDog/hiring-engineers/answers.md

 ⋅⋅⋅Lastly, set the body of your [alert message and the recipients.](./CreateMonitor3.png)

+When the Monitor is alerted, it will notify you and your team by email, pictured [here](./AlertEmail.png)

 #### Monitor Downtime

 Not everyone wants to take work home with them, therefore it's important to manage when alerts are being sent.